codeseveneleven/talk-embeddings-search/README.md

 ## Tools used
 Our examples depend heavily on OpenAI's embedding models.
 In particular, the 'text-embedding-ada-002' model with its 1536 dimensions normalized to unit length (ranging from 0 and 1) serves our purpose well.

+> The examples expect an OpenAI key in the environment variable OPENAIKEY

 Redis with JSON and Vector Sets plugins enabled

 Feel free to explore the code examples and learn more about embeddings.